Dec 13, 2017

 The power of America’s example has been eroded at home by both the far left and the far right.
 For its own sake, as well as for the rest of the world, that example must endure.

 The Chinese diasporas in Southeast Asia are market-dominant minorities, and thus often a target for populist persecution.
-Defending them would be both the right thing and the expedient thing for China to do.
+Will China, which has so often expressed solidarity with overseas Chinese, step up to defend them?

 The concept of sovereignty is a keystone of the international system.
 It’s also one of the most abused concepts in international relations.